Slides and a recording of my 2017 ESRC Festival of Social Science event, "Post-Truth Politics: Being a Savvy News Consumer", will be available soon.

 Occasionally, I get quoted:

 In June 2017 I defended my PhD in political science at Columbia University in New York, advised by John Huber.
 As an ABD, I also served as a visiting student then predoc at LSE, in the same group.

-My research interests center on comparative institutions and multi-level governance, public policy, historical political economy, and European politics.
-I tend to combine quantitative methods, micro-level time series data, and natural and/or quasi-experimental research designs with extensive archival research.
+My research interests center on historical political economy, comparative institutions and multi-level governance, public policy, and European politics.
+I tend to combine quantitative methods, historical micro-level time series data, and natural and/or quasi-experimental research designs with extensive archival research.

-At the LSE, I currently teach in the Masters of Public Administration (Public Policy) program.
+At the LSE, I currently teach in the Masters of Public Administration (Public Policy) program, in the newly created School of Public Policy.
 Here, I co-teach the core course Gv478: Political Science and Public Policy and solo teach Ec408 Quantitative Methods, and contribute to the Executive MPP/MPA program.

 Prior to beginning graduate studies, I was the Research Manager for Harvard Kennedy School's Evidence for Policy Design (EPod).
 I also hold a M.A. and M.Phil. in Political Science from Columbia, and an A.B. in Political Science from the University of Chicago.